-At the end of the pilot project, the Board and WSBA shall make recommendations to the Court as to whether the applicants shall be permitted to continue to provide legal services under court orders detailing accompanying rules and regulations, and the Board and the WSBA will make specific, data-driven recommendations to the Court regarding whether to implement any additional entity regulation or to continue testing the concept using the Framework.
+At the end of the pilot project, the Board and WSBA shall make recommendations to the Court as to whether the applicants shall be permitted to continue to provide legal services under court orders detailing accompanying rules and regulations, and the Board and the WSBA will make specific, data-driven recommendations to the Court regarding whether to implement any additional entity regulation and shall propose regulatory reforms necessary to accomplish the implementation.
+The recommendations must detail how to administer entity regulation, anticipated costs associated with entity regulation, including ongoing authorizing costs, and how the Court can best structure funding for entity regulation.

-DATED at Olympia, Washington this day of , 2024 Chief Justice
+DATED at Olympia, Washington this day of , 2024

+Chief Justice